Help Docs

 • Device name/IP address: List your device's host name or IP address.

-• Name: A unique name to identify the rule with.
+• Rule Name: A unique name to identify the rule with.

-• Admin state: Define the admin state of the interfaces that are to be added for monitoring.
+• Admin state: Define the admin state of the interfaces to be added for monitoring.

 • Operational state: Select the operational state of the interface for it should be added for monitoring.